firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 => ["A", "B", "C"]
 {% endhighlight %}

-Pretzel `&` here simply converts `:upcase` to a Proc so it's basically a syntax sugar.
+Pretzel `&` here converts `:upcase` to a Proc and serves as a syntax sugar.
 The 'unpacked' version would look like this:

 {% highlight ruby %}